Codecademy/docs/content/javascript/concepts/objects/terms/create/create.md

 ---
 Title: '.create()'
-Description: 'Creates a new object using a prexsiting object as a prototype.'
+Description: 'Creates a new object using a preexisting object as a prototype.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'